-A growing number of studies are showing what a lot of us already know—getting outside, and away from modern distractions, can improve not only your physical health but your mental health as well.
-Soaking in good old Mother nature has been shown to reduce blood pressure, give a boost to your digestion, ratchet up your immune system, lift your mood while reducing stress, and even reset your circadian rhythm, helping you to sleep better.
+A growing number of studies are showing what a lot of us already know—when you get outside, and away from modern distractions, you can improve not only your physical health but your mental health as well.
+When you get outside and soak in good old Mother nature you can reduce blood pressure, give a boost to your digestion, ratchet up your immune system, lift your mood while reducing stress, and even reset your circadian rhythm, helping you to sleep better.
 There’s no doubt about it, hitting the great outdoors is one of the best activities you can do for your overall health.

 When it comes to reaping the benefits of being outside, research has shown that it doesn’t have to be all or nothing.
 A study in 2019 found that folks could see similar health benefits if they did a single 2-hour hike each week, or spent just 20 minutes a day in a green space, as long as they spent at least 120 minutes in nature each week.
-And while you’ll see positive health benefits walking in the woods every day, you may see even bigger benefits disconnecting for even longer stints.
+And while you’ll see positive health benefits when you get outside and walk in the woods every day, you may see even bigger benefits disconnecting for even longer stints.

 While hiking is excellent for burning calories and breathing in the fresh air, camping gives you even more bang for your recreational buck.
 Camping requires regular physical activity to ensure an enjoyable experience—hiking to your campsite, collecting firewood, preparing food, setting up your tent, etc. We can’t recommend getting outside enough and encourage everyone to take up this holistic activity.

 Disconnecting from civilization can be therapeutic, however, we also realize the thought of disengaging from your routine—even for a few days—can be a bit stressful.
-So, when you set out for the great outdoors this summer (maybe even this weekend!), keep these tips in mind to help you stay on plan.
+So, when you get outside set this summer (maybe even this weekend!), keep these tips in mind to help you stay on plan.